sebastianbergmann/phpunit/src/TextUI/Configuration/README.md

+(this file can be removed before merging)

 SourceMapper Implementation Notes
 =================================

+The primary goal is to ensure that the source mapper needn't iterate over all included files recursively whenever the source map is required (for example when a deprecation is encountered PHPUnit needs to know if the deprecation was issued from source code within the project's responsiblity - i.e. source that is mapped).
+We can determine if a file is within the included source by converting the glob-patterns in the `<directory>` element to regexes.

 Currently the `<directory>` element in `<include>` and `<exclude>` has the attributes `prefix` and `suffix` and we also have `<file>` which specifies a single file.

-Our primary goal is to ensure that the source mapper needn't iterate over all included files recursively whenever the source map is required (for example when a deprecation is encountered PHPUnit needs to know if the deprecation was issued from source code within the project's responsiblity - i.e. source that is mapped).
-We can determine if a file is within the included source by converting the glob-patterns in the `<directory>` element to regexes.

-This is more complicated than it could be as the current matching logic depends on PHP's `glob` function - the implementation of which is not consistent across platforms and which has a number of rarely-used operators which while not common, would present a B/C break if they were removed.
+This is more complicated than it could be:

+- Current matching/traversal logic depends on PHP's `glob` function - the implementation of which is not consistent across platforms and which has a number of rarely-used operators which while not common, would present a B/C break if they were removed.

 How it works currently
 ----------------------